kconger/MiSTer_GroovyHelper/README.md

 Run "/media/fat/groovyhelper/install_groovyhelper.sh" to install the service

 Copy the 'GroovyMAME.mgl' from this repo to a Core folder, ie. _Utility

+Groovy Core must be installed in _Utility directory otherwise the MGL will need to be modified with the new path.

+GroovyMAME should be configured using the mame.ini per the [Groovy_MiSTer](https://github.com/psakhis/Groovy_MiSTer) documentation.

 SSH Key Setup
 -------